Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 LINKAGES BETWEEN SATELLITE AND PHYSICAL FLOW ACCOUNTS

 Estimates for direct energy use and greenhouse gas emissions associated with a satellite account are calculated by combining economic output by industry and satellite account category with energy use and greenhouse gas emissions intensities for each industry.
 The intensities are calculated by combining energy use and greenhouse gas emissions from the physical flow accounts with economic output from the supply and use tables (SUT).
-The preference is to use and combine source data at its level of published detail, and then aggregate the resulting linkages if necessary.
-Other levels of detail may be used to enhance data quality and maintain confidentiality.
+The various source data are combined at the greatest level of detail available internally, and then aggregated to a level of detail that provides the best possible data quality while maintaining confidentiality.

 The quality of the estimates produced is ascertained using time series consistency analysis, as well as analysis of the coherence of the estimates with current economic events and with related data from other programs.
 Issues arising from the source data are also identified and corrected where appropriate.